CCLINC is a shared catalog with more than a million learning resources. Students at CCC&TI can request books from other community college

 LRC Policy Regarding OCLC Interlibrary Lending

-- Students and/or faculty are solely responsible for any costs associated with overdue fines, damage to resources and/or loss.
+- Students and/or faculty are solely responsible for any costs associated with overdue fines, damage/loss to resources

-- The student or faculty member will be notified by phone or e-mail as to the arrival of the requested resource(s).
-(Expect a 7-10 day turn-around for delivery).
+- The student or faculty member will be notified by phone or e-mail when the material arrives (Expect a 7-10 day turn-around for delivery)

 - The student or faculty member will be notified as to a return date upon delivery.